Absence from work policy and annual leave procedure

 Special leave

 Special leave requests need to be made via lscft-absence-recording@lancaster.ac.uk.
 Please state the kind of special leave you are seeking and a reason.
-If you do not feel able to share your reason – please state this in your email and your clinical tutor will be asked to follow this up with you or the Clinical Director or their Deputy will be asked to follow up if your clinical tutor is on a non-working day.
+If you do not feel able to share your reason – please state this in your email and your clinical tutor will be asked to follow this up with you or your VTG Lead, or in their absence, the Clinical Director or their Deputy will be asked to follow up if your clinical tutor is on a non-working day.
 Please be aware that this may lead to a delay in being able to process your request.
-The absence duty team have delegated responsibility to process special leave requests not exceeding five days in a 12month rolling time period.
-Any requests which exceed this have to be approved by the Clinical Director or their Deputy which the duty team will seek on the trainees behalf.
+The absence duty team have delegated responsibility to process special leave requests not exceeding five days in a 12-month rolling time period.
+Any requests which exceed this must be approved by the Clinical Director or their Deputy which the duty team will seek on the trainee’s behalf.

 • Carers leave – where there are unexpected breaks in care for someone you have caring responsibilities for to enable you to make arrangements for ongoing care as needed.